WELCOME TO THE SILVER LAKE ASSOCIATION

 A Tract Director or Alternate Tract Director may be removed from his/her position when sufficient cause exists for such removal.
 Failure to perform the duties is sufficient cause.
 Duties include and are not limited to collecting dues, selling flares, distributing materials, representing his/her Tract.
 The Tract Director(s) involved in such an action would be notified one month prior to taking action.
 A two-thirds (2/3) majority vote of the Board is required for removal of a Tract Director.

-The SLA Officers, shall consist of a President, Vice President(s), Secretary, Treasurer, Assistant Treasurer, Immediate Past President (one year only).
-The unpaid Officers shall constitute the Executive Committee.
+The SLA Officers shall consist of a President, Vice President(s), Secretary, Recording Secretary, Corresponding Secretary, Treasurer, Assistant Treasurer, Chairperson(s) of CLEAN (Water Quality Committee), and Immediate Past President (one year only) The unpaid Officers shall constitute the Executive Committee.
 If an Officer holds more than one position, he/she is entitled to only one vote.
 The Executive Committee may also appoint members-at-large who has (have) special skills/knowledge that would benefit the Executive Committee in their deliberations.

 The Vice President(s), shall in the absence of the President, perform the duties of that office, he/she shall have such powers and perform such other duties as usually pertain to such officer or as properly required of him by the Board.

-The Secretary shall issue notices of all SLA Meetings to the Board and its members, where notice of such meeting is required by law or these by-laws; he/she shall keep the minutes of all Meetings; sending out meeting announcements, distributing copies of minutes and the agenda to each Board Member and assuring that the SLA records are maintained.
-He/she shall sign such instruments as require his/her signature.
+a.
+Recording Secretary.
+The Recording Secretary shall issue notices of all SLA Meetings to the Board and its members, where notice of such meeting is required by law or these by-laws; he/she shall keep the minutes of all Meetings; sending out meeting announcements, distributing copies of minutes and the agenda to each Board Member and

 He/she will assist the Treasurer with any duties as instructed above and authorized by the SLA Board.